Go to page content

 Whether your diastema affects your speech or confidence, one common way to treat it is through orthodontic treatment.
 While braces can move the teeth into the correct position, a clear aligner is a viable alternative that won’t intrude into your daily activities.

 Ask your dentist about ClearCorrect, a top-of-the-line invisible aligner with a tri-layer ClearQuartz material and a flat trimline.
 It puts misaligned teeth in place as subtly and effectively as possible, closing the gap in the process.
-Certified ClearCorrect dental partners also utilise ClearPilot, a treatment “GPS” that lets you view every step and progress in the process.
+Certified ClearCorrect dental partners also utilise ClearPilot, a powerful digital treatment planning tool that lets you view every step and progress in the process.

 Depending on the severity of the gap, treatment may take several months to a year or more.